North Captiva Island Ferry Guide: Schedules, Costs & Tips

 Parking is available onsite at both departure locations.

 Both locations offer secured lots with 24-hour surveillance cameras and night lighting.
 Multi-day visitors receive parking permits displayed on dashboards.
 Marina security patrols lots every four hours.
-Payment kiosks accept credit cards and cash.
-Overflow parking available during holidays at adjacent gravel lot.

 Arranging Property Manager Pickup

-Contact property managers 48 hours before arrival to coordinate pickup logistics.
+Contact property managers at least 48 hours before arrival to coordinate pickup logistics.
 Provide ferry name, arrival time, and passenger count.
 Most managers meet guests at the terminal’s designated pickup zone within 10 minutes of docking.
 Confirm vehicle capacity for luggage and grocery quantities.
 Text updates when boarding begins ensure timely coordination.
 On arrival, your property manager typically arranges transport of supplies and luggage to your rental, ensuring a seamless start to your island stay.

 Tips to Streamline Your Arrival